 Kids who have ADHD have been encouraged to fidget for years as a way to help them focus and control their constant movement.
 Now that there is a tool they can actually use and seem like a cool kid – they are having to give them up along with everyone else.
 Why?
 Because many kids are becoming distracted while using them or by others who are playing with them.

-Use as a Tool – not Toy!
+Use as an ADHD Tool – not Toy!

 For years, through my Teacher Training and Parent Coaching, I have been educating adults about the value of fidgeting and encouraging them to teach children the same.
 I have asked that teachers keep a box of fidgets in their classrooms so that those who benefit from movement can do so without fear of shame or embarrassment.
 And it works.
 Here is what I teach: